-Assistant United States Trade Representative for Trade Policy and Economics
+Assistant U.S. Trade Representative for Trade Policy and Economics

 Mr. Gresser joined USTR in 2015 as Policy Planning Director, after 14 years as a non-profit researcher and trade policy scholar, and was named Assistant USTR in April 2016.
 Before joining USTR, having led the Trade and Global Markets Project at the Progressive Policy Institute from 2001 to 2011, he co-founded and directed the independent think tank ProgressiveEconomy from 2011 until joining USTR in 2015, conducting groundbreaking research on the distributional effects of the U.S. tariff system, Internet-based trade and cross-border flows of digital data, and trade facilitation.
 Author of Freedom from Want: The Global Economy and American Liberalism (2007), Mr. Gresser received the Washington International Trade Association’s Lighthouse Award in 2013 in recognition of contributions over the course of a career to “trade policy, the understanding of global trade, or expanding the benefits of global trade.”